turbot/powerpipe-docs/docs/run/dashboard/filter-group.md

 ## Row-level filtering

->[!NOTE]
-> tailpipe only?

-When a dashboard displays tablular data, you can filter on a per-row basis too.
+When a dashboard displays tabular data, you can filter on a per-row basis too.
 You can include only rows that match the value shown in a column.

 ![](/images/docs/run/view/row-level-filter-1.png)